University of Wisconsin Dairy Barn

 The University of Wisconsin Dairy Barn is a building located on the campus of the University of Wisconsin–Madison.
 Built in 1897, the building played an important role in the field of dairy science during the 20th century.
 It has been used both as a teaching facility and as a site for agricultural research.
 It is significant for its association with the single-grain experiment, performed from 1907 to 1911 by Stephen Babcock.
 The UW Dairy Barn was declared a National Historic Landmark in 2005.

 Architecture

+The main section of the dairy barn was the first part built, in 1897-1898.
+The exterior was designed by J.T.W.
+Jennings of Chicago, inspired by historical barns of Normandy, in the northwest of France.
+Elements of that style are the half-timbering and decorative brickwork.
+Original elements no longer present are cupolas, dormer windows, and decorative bargeboards.
+That original construction included the brick silo, two livestock barns attached at the rear, and between them a classroom and judging area.

-The Dairy Barn is a complex of six attached buildings.
+Today's Dairy Barn is a complex of six attached buildings.
 The main dairy barn fronts the complex along Linden Avenue and is 86 × 50 ft.
 A trio of buildings is attached at the rear (south): a 70 × 30 ft young livestock barn on the west, a 70 × 40 ft classroom and stock judging area in the center, and a 70 × 40 ft cow barn on the east.
 Also attached to the barn is a 60 × 35 ft litter shed, a 40 × 20 ft milk shed, and a 70 × 35 ft livestock barn.
 Tracks from the Chicago, Milwaukee, St. Paul and Pacific Railroad run just to the south of the complex.